-Reclaimed water shall be used to irrigate the landscaped areas at the Contract Sites.
+Reclaimed water is used to irrigate the landscaped areas in this contract.
 The Contractor is required to adhere to all rules and regulations for reclaimed water use in the City.

 In accordance with the Regional Water Quality Control Board, the on-site Field Supervisor must have a Recycled Water Site Supervisor Certification.
 In addition, the City requires the Irrigation Specialist to possess the same certification.
 Proof of the above certification must be provided to the Technical Representative at time of award.